Our research is editorially independent but we

 Dedicated in 1935, Valley of Fire is Nevada’s oldest and largest state park.
-Just a one-hour drive from Las Vegas, and you can be in this other-worldly place where the red sandstone rock formations really do look like fire spewing from the desert sands.
+One of the best day trips from Las Vegas (just one hour away), this other-worldly place features red sandstone rock formations that look like fire spewing from the desert sands.
 The landscape’s impressive features were molded more than 150 million years ago, via erosion, shifting sand dunes and moving fault lines.
 There are a number of trails that will allow you to get a closer look at the park’s “fire,” as well as its ancient trees and 3,000-year-old Indian petroglyphs.
 Minus the crowds, neon lights and dancing water fountains, this is an ideal place to get away from the chaos of the city and just enjoy the silence.

 Spring Mountain National Recreation Area, best known to locals as Mount Charleston, offers the chance to enjoy a cool mountain breeze, fresh air and spectacular scenic beauty.
 Part of the Spring Mountain Range and Toiyabe National Forest, Mount Charleston soars to nearly 12,000 feet in elevation at its highest point as the state’s eighth-highest mountain peak and one of the most topographically prominent peaks in the nation.
 Grab your hiking stick and take a trek through the Aspen and Ponderosa pines, spotting wildlife like desert tortoises, deer and wild burros along the way.
 Big Falls, with a 100-foot waterfall, and Cathedral Rock, with its impressive views, are both great half-day hikes.
 If you’re up for the 10-mile Bonanza Peak trail, you’ll have a chance to spot wild horses too.